Eran Wickramaratne

 Eran Wickramaratne, (ඉරාන් වික්රමරත්න) (இரான் விக்கிரமரத்ன) MP is a Sri Lankan banker and politician.
 He is the former State Minister of Finance and member of Parliament of Sri Lanka.
 He was the Deputy Minister of Investment Promotions and Highways under 100 days program.
 He was the CEO of NDB Bank from 2001 to 2010 and a former chairman of the Information Communication Technology Agency (ICTA).
 He is a member of Samagi Jana Balawegaya.

+On 29 April 2026, Wickramaratne was appointed chairman of a nine-member interim committee to manage Sri Lanka Cricket.

 Education

-Educated at Royal College Colombo, where he served as Head Prefect and played at the Royal–Thomian.
+Educated at Royal College Colombo, he served as Head Prefect and played on the school cricket team, serving as opening batsman in the Royal–Thomian.
 He gained a BSc in Economics and Politics and an MSc in Economics from the University of London.
 He is also an Eisenhower Fellow.

 Banking career

 Having joined Citibank in 1982, he went on to become a vice president in 1996.
 In 2000, he was involved in founding NDB Bank, where he became CEO in 2001.
 In 2005, he served as a Director and advisor for Board of Investment (BoI) and later became an adviser to the Ministry of Science & Economic Reform.
 During this time he was instrumental in the formation of the first Information Communication Act and became the founder chairman of the Information Communication Technology Agency (ICTA).
 He resigned from his post of CEO of NDB to take up his seat in Parliament in 2010.